🍪 Our Cookies

 Don’t miss out on distressed news you won’t find anywhere else — get The Memo US in your inbox every two weeks.

-Telesat Canada’s debt stack sold off on 15 September following the company’s announcement that it would transfer 62% of equity in its Telesat Lightspeed business into a non-guarantor restricted subsidiary.
+Telesat Canada’s debt stack sold off on 15 September following the company’s announcement that it would transfer 62% of equity in its Telesat Lightspeed business into a non-guarantor subsidiary.
+The debt has since recovered.

 The company did not disclose the reason for the transfer, stating only that the indirect subsidiary to which the equity has been distributed is wholly-owned by the company’s parent entities, and is not a guarantor under its debt agreements.